ahle-pro/kata_bank/README.md

 In the figure, it's the "conceptual" class diagram used to represent the domain model.
 This diagram is made by Visual Paradisgm based on text analysis tool.

-In implementation model, the class diagram should be more detail.
+In implementation model, the class diagram should be more detailed.

 In domain model, only the names and the relations between the concepts (classes) are required.
 We also got an ubiquitous language now !!!